|LD1 = 1st year day||LE1 = 1st year eve|

 Wild Card Priority.
 Most senior students complete the Wild Card course selection process in April’s advance registration.
 Senior students who did not submit the Wild Card form in April may do in November in accordance with the registration schedule.
 "Wild Card" gives seniors an enrollment preference in one course during the year (summer, fall and spring).
 Day division students may not Wild Card evening division Clinical offerings: Appellate Advocacy Clinic, Low Income Taxpayer Clinic and Mediation Clinic.
 Seniors may not Wild Card courses in which non-seniors have enrollment preference (See sections 4 and 6 below for a list of those courses).
 Wild Cards may not be used to gain entry in a required class over seniors who have not yet satisfied a graduation requirement.
 Seniors who have not previously submitted a Wild Card may submit their Wild Card for a spring seminar for which there is a non-senior enrollment preference.
 Seniors submit the Wild Card Selection Form wherein they rank four courses in order of preference (#1 through #4).
 Each senior will be admitted to the first course available among his/her four preferences.
 Reminder: each senior gains Wild Card admission to only one course for the entire year summer, fall and spring.
 The approved Wild Card will be added to the student’s on-line Advance Registration Request Form by the Office of Registration and Enrollment.
 If any course is oversubscribed in the Wild Card process, priority is determined by computer generated random selection.

 Non-senior Course Priority.
-Non-seniors have enrollment priority for Business Associations, Evidence, Gender and Leadership Seminar, Income Taxation, and Trial Planning & Advocacy.
+Non-seniors have enrollment priority for Business Associations, Evidence, Gender in the Legal Profession Seminar, Income Taxation, and Trial Planning & Advocacy.
 Priority for enrollment in these courses is:

 day courses; LD2, LD3, LE3, LE2, LE4